-- any changes that increases ERC or are of disturbances; - any major Environmental Authority, or EA, amendment; - · compliance with existing EA obligations; and - · major changes to financial soundness of the EA holder.
+- any changes that increase ERC amounts or are the result of disturbances; - any major Environmental Authority, or EA, amendment; - compliance with existing EA obligations; and - major changes to financial soundness of the EA holder.

 Curragh has 2 EAs, which are covered by the Scheme, namely EA number EPML00643713 and EA number EPVX00635313.
-In October 2023, the Scheme Manager completed the assessment of the Annual Review Allocation for environmental authority number EPML00643713 and issued an Annual Review Allocation of "Moderate".
+In November 2024, the Scheme Manager completed the assessment of the Annual Review Allocation for EA number EPML00643713 and issued an Annual Review Allocation of "Moderate".
 The moderate rating resulted in Curragh being obliged to make a financial contribution to the Scheme of 2.75% of the ERC.
-In January 2024, the Scheme Manager completed an assessment of the Annual Review Allocation for EA Number EPVX00635313 and issued an Annual Review Allocation of "High" in respect of MDL162 requiring Curragh to maintain its historical financial assurance in respect of 100% of the ERC for that EA.
+In January 2025, the Scheme Manager completed an assessment of the Annual Review Allocation for EA Number

+EPVX00635313 and issued an Annual Review Allocation of "High" in respect of MDL162 requiring Curragh to maintain its historical financial assurance in respect of 100% of the ERC for that EA.

-The Financial Provisioning Act also requires for a Progressive Rehabilitation and Closure Plan, or a PRCP, with respect to mined land.
+The Financial Provisioning Act also requires for a Progressive Rehabilitation and Closure Plan, or a PRCP, to be produced with respect to mined land.
 This requirement is integrated into the existing EA processes for new mines, minimizing the regulatory burden on government and industry.
 All mining projects carried out under a ML that make a site-specific EA application will be required to provide a PRCP.
 If approved by the administering authority, a stand-alone PRCP schedule will be given to the applicant together with the EA.
 The PRCP schedule will contain milestones with completion dates for achieving progressive rehabilitation of the mine site.
-The Financial Provisioning Act provided transitional arrangements for three years for the application of the PRCP requirement to existing mines.
-The requirement for a PRCP commenced on November 1, 2019, or the PRCP start date, however all existing mining operations only transition into the PRCP framework once a transition notice is issued by DES, the relevant government department.
-Curragh's PRCP was submitted to DES on October 20, 2022, in accordance with the transition notice it received; and Curragh has complied with all further requests for information made by DES.
-DES recently advised Curragh that the end date of the decision period in relation to the PRCP has been extended to June 10, 2024.
+Curragh's PRCP was submitted to the DETSI, the relevant government department, on October 20, 2022, and Curragh has complied with all further requests for information made by the DETSI.
+The DETSI advised Curragh that the end date of the decision period in relation to the PRCP has been extended to September 30, 2025.